Skip to main content

 as complete.

-The key discipline here is being specific without being exhaustive.
-You’re not describing every pixel.
-You’re describing the contract the app must fulfill.
+This prose establishes the domain.
+Everything downstream — database tables, backend methods, auth rules, UI views — derives from it.
+The discipline is being specific without being exhaustive: you’re describing the contract the app must fulfill, not every pixel.
 If you’re not sure what makes a good app spec, start with the nouns (entities) and verbs (actions), then layer in the rules.

 ## Data Model